mdabrowski1990/uds/docs/source/pages/knowledge_base/can.rst

 Normal Addressing
 `````````````````
-Normal CAN Addressing Format is usually used when direct communication with servers is possible -
+Normal CAN Addressing is typically used when a client (Diagnostic Tester) communicates directly with servers (ECUs)
-a client (Diagnostic Tester) is connected to the same CAN network as targeted servers (ECUs).
+in the same CAN network.

-When Normal CAN Addressing Format is used, then the value of CAN Identifier carries the entire
-:ref:`Network Address Information <knowledge-base-n-ai>`.
-This means that basing solely on CAN Identifier value,
+In this format, the CAN Identifier itself carries the complete :ref:`Network Address Information <knowledge-base-n-ai>`.
+The CAN Identifier alone provides sufficient information to identify
-it is possible to identify :ref:`an addressing type <knowledge-base-addressing>`, a transmitting and receiving entities
+the :ref:`addressing type <knowledge-base-addressing>`, as well as the transmitting and receiving nodes.
-of a diagnostic packet/message.

 .. note:: With normal addressing, both 11-bit (standard) and 29-bit (extended) CAN Identifiers are allowed.

-Following parameters contain :ref:`Network Address Information <knowledge-base-n-ai>` for
+In Normal Addressing Format, the :ref:`Network Address Information <knowledge-base-n-ai>` is contained in the CAN ID,
-Normal CAN Addressing Format:

-- CAN ID - informs about addressing type, transmitting and receiving nodes
+which indicates the addressing type as well as the transmitting and receiving nodes.

-ISO 15765-4 recommends to use following CAN Identifiers for Normal Addressing:
+ISO 15765-4 specifies the following CAN Identifiers as examples for Normal CAN Addressing:

 - 0x7DF - functionally addressed request message
 - 0x7E0 - physical request to Engine Control Module